tabreturn/tabreturn.github.io/_posts/2019-02-08-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

 I'm sure that you can guess how the *add*, and *subtract* modes work?
-While you can manually programme your own blend modes, it's easier to reach for Processing's [`blend()`](https://py.processing.org/reference/blend.html) and [`blendMode()`](https://py.processing.org/reference/blendMode.html) functions.
+While you can manually program your own blend modes, it's easier to reach for Processing's [`blend()`](https://py.processing.org/reference/blend.html) and [`blendMode()`](https://py.processing.org/reference/blendMode.html) functions.
 The `blend()` has a few more options, but `blendMode()` is the approach recommended by Processing's developers.
 Below is a table of the various `blendMode()` arguments/modes and their calculations on the red channel.
 Of course, blue and green channels would be likewise affected.

 `BLEND`          | *the default/normal blend mode*
 `ADD`            | *`r = red(layer0) + red(layer1)`*